GH-AkshyM/Cohort-Analytics-Dashboard-with-Lakehouse-on-MS-Fabric/README.md

 ### How Analytics Were Built

 While data preparation lives in the SQL layer, all business metrics—such as retention, churn, and revenue calculations—are implemented in **DAX** within Power BI.
 This keeps analytical logic flexible and close to the reporting layer, while the underlying data remains centrally governed.

-### Why This Approach Was Chosen

-This setup reflects a common enterprise pattern:
-- **SQL** is used for reliable, repeatable data preparation
-- **DAX** is used for dynamic, business-facing metrics
-- **No data duplication** occurs across systems

-The result is a solution that respects data governance constraints while still enabling detailed cohort analysis and lifecycle insights.